-How do I find the impact factor and rank for a journal?
+How do I find the Journal Impact Factor, category, rank for a journal?

-Use the Journal Citation Reports (JCR) to locate impact factors.
-The impact factor is a measure of the frequency with which the average article in a journal has been cited in a particular year.
+UVA and UVA Health faculty, staff and students can use the Journal Citation Reports (JCR) to locate Journal Impact Factors.
+The Impact Factor is a measure of the frequency with which the average article in a journal has been cited in a particular year.
 The JCR also lists journals and their impact factors and ranking in the context of their specific field(s).

 NOTE: if you are affiliated with the UVA School of Medicine, the Library can generate a report with Times Cited, Impact Factor, Journal Category and Journal Rank data for SOM faculty publication lists.
 This saves a great deal of time on this process.
 To get help, Ask Us to consult with a librarian, or email firstname.lastname@example.org.

 Type your journal name in the search box.
 Note that most searches work, but occasionally errors occur, e.g. typing in "Bone and Joint Journal" does not retrieve the journal Bone & Joint journal, so you may need to try typing just the first word in your journal name.

 Click on the correct journal title from the list that appears (see below):